luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 ```
 Split date 2023-04-01 00:00:00

-I will use this data as esplitting date to get data set for trainig (2647) and data set for testing (153).
+I will use this data as splitting date to get data set for trainig (2647) and data set for testing (153).
 ```python
 count = sum(data['definitive'] == 1)
 print("there are {} definitive values\n".format(count))